 1 part borax (powdered)

 Cardboard box with lid or tin with lid

-- Start with combining the cornmeal/borax mix to fill half the box or tin you will be using.
+- Combine the cornmeal/Borax mix to fill half the box or container you will be using.

 - Mix thoroughly.

 - Keep the lid on the container.
-Let sit for approximately 3 weeks.
+Let sit for approximately three weeks.

-You can make beautiful arrangements and wreaths with dried hydrangeas and if you’re lucky enough to have them in your garden, preserving them by drying is super easy to do.
-Here are three easy ways to do it:
+If you’re lucky enough to have them in your garden, preserving them is a super easy endeavor.

-This method works well for hydrangeas and those varieties with long stems.
+This works well for hydrangeas and those varieties with long stems.